teuben/dc2019/scripts4paper/DC_script.md

 ## execution steps/methods

-### step 0: concat
+### step 0: concat (optional)

-If you want to combine several interferometric datasets specify 'thevis', 'weighscale', 'concatms' and add 0 to your 'thestep'-list
+If you want to combine several interferometric datasets specify 'thevis', 'weightscale', 'concatms' and add 0 to your 'thestep'-list

 ### step 1: SD image and tclean/mask preparation